-Conservation areas are particularly special places.
-Our advice sets out ways to manage change in a way that conserves and enhances historic areas through conservation area designation, appraisal and management.
+Conservation areas are designated by local authorities as places of special architectural or historic interest.
+Our guidance sets out ways to manage change in a way that preserves and enhances the character of these areas.

 We use Historic Area Assessments (HAAs) to understand and explain the heritage interest of an area.
 Our advice explains how to carry out an HAA.

 HAAs typically give insights into how and why a place has come to look the way it does.
 They provide a sound evidence base for the informed management of the historic environment.
 HAAs are part of a suite of approaches to assessing the character of historic places at different scales.

 The Heritage Alliance 2019 report Inspiring Creativity, Heritage and the Creative Industries provides a brief overview of the importance of the relationship between heritage and the creative industries and the evidence for why it matters.
 It includes a set of case studies to illustrate the breadth of ways heritage underpins the success of the creative industries.